Solvency regulations for insurers are disproportionate - report

 "Insurers with direct exposure to a natural disaster typically see a 5 percent drop in share price in the immediate aftermath, but nowhere near a solvency-threatening level", Jens Hagendorff, co-writer and professor in finance & investment at the University of Edinburgh told Reuters.

-The report evaluated the impact of 19 so-called "mega catastrophes", which caused $25 million (15.4 million pounds) or more in insured losses on U.S. property and casualty insurers, and found that although such natural disasters have negative implications, insurers were in a position to absorb such losses and that mega catastrophes did not threaten their solvency.
+The report evaluated the impact of 19 so-called "mega catastrophes", which caused $25 million or more in insured losses on U.S. property and casualty i n surers, and found that although such natural disasters have negative implications, insurers were in a position to absorb such losses and that mega catastrophes did not threaten their solvency.

 In fact, mega-catastrophes can improve market conditions for insurers, the report said - citing increased demand for disaster insurance, which in turn boosts premiums and insurer profitability.